Progressive Dual Priori Network for Generalized Breast Tumor Segmentation: Results

-Through the module ablation experimental results, we have verified that the dual prior module (DPM) is beneficial for improving the segmentation performance of the model.
-To further demonstrate that the use of the DPM is the most effective, we use four different settings to introduce the DPM into the network: 1) introducing the DPM only between level 5 and level 4 (Fig. \ref {fig:2}); 2) introducing the DPM between level 5 and level 4, as well as between level 4 and level 3; 3) introducing DPM between level 4 and level 5, level 4 and level 3, as well as level 3 and level 2 ; 4) based on 3), introducing also the DPM between level 2 and level 1, which amounts to inferring $F_1$ with $P_2$, $M_2$ and $F_2$ (not illustrated in Fig. \ref {fig:2}).
-The evaluation metrics obtained with different settings are illustrated in the heatmap of Fig. \ref{fig:9}.
-It can be observed that, with the setting 3, the model obtains the best DSC, SEN, KAPPA, ASSD and HD95, while with the setting 4, the model performance decreases.
+Through the module ablation experimental results, we have verified that the DPM is beneficial for improving the segmentation performance of the model.
+To further demonstrate how to use the DPM is the most effective, we test four different DPM settings: Level-H1, introducing the DPM only between level 5 and level 4 (the levels are indicated in the Fig. \ref {fig:2}); Level-H2, introducing the DPM between level 5 and level 4, as well as between level 4 and level 3; Level-H3, introducing DPM between level 4 and level 5, level 4 and level 3, as well as level 3 and level 2 (Level-H3); Level-H4, based on Level-H3, introducing also the DPM between level 2 and level 1, which amounts to inferring $F_1$ with $P_2$, $M_1$ and $F_2$ (not illustrated in Fig. \ref {fig:2}).
+The evaluation metrics obtained with different settings are illustrated in the heatmap of Fig. \ref{fig:8}.
+It can be observed that, with the DPM setting of Level-H3, the model obtains the best DSC, SEN, and HD95, while with the setting of Level-H4, the model performance decreases.